chipbuster/cvc-build-scripts/README.md

 of the project at `$SRC_DIR`, that it will be in the directory `$BUILD_DIR`, and that there will be a defined `$LOG_FILE`.

-Any other variables may not be defined, and this system is set to error if undefined variables are used.
+You should make multiple project scripts for each build type (e.g. if you want to build something in debug + release modes, you should make proj_debug.sh and proj_release.sh with appropriate project names.)

+#### Undefined Variables

+Note that some parts of the build scripts (most notably the `build_project` functions) will fail if an undefined variable is used.
+This may be an issue if you are attempting to append to an envar, e.g. the following will fail if `LIBRARY_PATH` is not defined:

+        LIBRARY_PATH = /my/path:$LIBRARY_PATH

 To get around this issue, use parameter expansion:
 `${VAR=""}` will expand to `$VAR` if it is defined and `""` otherwise.
 This allows you to check for potentially undefined variables without tripping the undefined var checker.

-Note: you should make multiple project scripts for each build type (e.g. if you want to build something in debug + release modes, you should make proj_debug.sh and proj_release.sh with appropriate project names.)
+The fix for the above is to use

+        LIBRARY_PATH = /my/path:${LIBRARY_PATH=""}